IBM/CodeEngine/ibmmq-observer/README.md

 # IBM MQ Observer

 ## Introduction
-This sample demonstrates how you can create a message queue observer, that allows interested Code Engine applications and jobs to register their interest for IBM MQ queues on IBM MQ queue managers.
-The observer will send 'wake-up' notifications when messages are available on the queues.
+This sample demonstrates how IBM Cloud Code Engine serverless jobs and applications can be scaled in relation to the depth of IBM MQ queues.
+The sample is based on an observer pattern that periodically inspects the depth of queue manager hosted queues that Code Engine applications have registered an interest for.

 ## Overview of features
-- The observer can be given a seed set of registrations on start-up should the messaging jobs already exist.
-This avoids the need to open ports and run unnecessary http server instances.
-- The observer allows for dynamic registrations. i.e., I have an observer running, and a new messaging job that I want to register for notifications.
-- Applications can revoke their registrations.
+- The observer sample uses the IBM MQ REST admin API to monitor queue depths.
-- The observer can monitor multiple queues on multiple queue managers.
+- The observer sample can be configured to monitor multiple queues across multiple queue managers.
-- The observer can also be hosted in Code Engine, but can also run in an external runtime environment.
+- The observer sample may be hosted on Code Engine or within an external runtime environment.
+- The observer sample can be pre-loaded with static list of queue manager : queue pair registrations on start-up.
+- The observer sample supports 'dynamic registrations' where Code Engine jobs and applications register for queue depth notifications at runtime.
-- Code Engine Applications can register http URL endpoints.
+- Applications can dynamically revoke their registrations at runtime.
-- Code Engine Jobs can register as job names.
+- Code Engine Applications can register as http URL endpoints or Code Engine job names.
-- Registration data may be ephemeral, but support for a  persistenta persistent store is included.
+- By default registration data is ephemeral (held in memory), but the sample can be optionally configured to use a persistent store.
-- Cycle times, e.g., the time duration between queue depth queries and the time duration between persisting data are customisable through environment variables, and configmaps.
+- The time duration between validating registrations and checking queue depths i.e., Cycle Times, is customisable through environment variables, and configmaps.
-- The observer can be made to back-off for a duration sending notifications to applications and jobs that fail to start.
+- The observer sample includes a back-off feature to reduce overhead where Code Engine applications and jobs persistently fail to start.
-- The observer uses the MQ REST admin API to monitor queue depths.
-- Application and job developers can choose how to process messages.
+- The observer sample provides notification only, leaving application and job developers to determine how to consume and process messages.
-- A sample consumer is provided, that uses the IBM MQ C based MQI API.
+- A message consumer sample is provided, that showcases using the IBM MQ API to process messages.
-- Both the observer and message consumer saamples are implemented in Go.
+- The observer and message consumer samples are implemented in Go.
-- A ‘deploy script’ is provided that creates secrets, configmaps and deploys the observer and sample consumer as a Code Engine job definition.
+- A ‘deploy script’ is provided to simplify the creation of secrets, configmaps and deployment of  the observer and sample consumer as a Code Engine job definition.

 ## IBMMQ Observer repository
 You can find the IBM MQ Observer for Code Engine at in the [IBM Messaging Code Engine Observer repository](https://github.com/ibm-messaging/mq-code-engine-observer)